- 1. TOP REASONS FOR VISITING VERSAILLES PALACE & GARDENS

 Versailles is only 20 km away from Paris, so Paris to Versailles is an ideal side trip from Paris by public transportation or guided tour.

-2. WHAT TO VISIT IN VERSAILLES (THE VERSAILLES ESTATE)
+2. THINGS TO DO IN VERSAILLES (THE VERSAILLES ESTATE)

 The Estate of Versailles is huge so it is important that you find your bearings and know what you want to visit.
-These are the main sights of the Estate of Versailles:
+These are the main sights of the Versailles Estate:

 Versailles Palace is the beating heart of the domain.
 It has two floors (garden floor and first floor), with a total surface of 63.000 m2 divided into 2.300 rooms and halls.
-The most famous rooms in the Palace are the Hall of the Mirrors (used for ceremonies on exceptional occasions such as the masked ball for the wedding of Marie-Antoinette and Louis XVI), the King’s State Apartments (7 rooms used for hosting the sovereign’s official acts), the Kings’s private rooms and the Gallery of Great Battles covering almost the entire first floor of the South Wing of the Palace and depicts nearly 15 centuries of French military successes.
+The most famous rooms in the Palace are the Hall of Mirrors (used for ceremonies on exceptional occasions such as the masked ball for the wedding of Marie-Antoinette and Louis XVI), the King’s State Apartments (7 rooms used for hosting the sovereign’s official acts), the Kings’s Private Rooms and the Gallery of Great Battles, covering almost the entire first floor of the South Wing of the Palace and which depicts nearly 15 centuries of French military successes.

 The Estate of Trianon